Vladislav Doronin

-Vladislav Yurievich Doronin (Владислав Юрьевич Доро́нин; born 7 November 1962) is a Russian-born businessman, real estate developer and art collector.
+Vladislav Yurievich Doronin (Владислав Юрьевич Доро́нин; born 7 November 1962) is a Russian businessman, real estate developer, and art collector.
 He is the owner and chairman of Aman Resorts, chairman and CEO of OKO Group and is a co-founder of Moscow-based Capital Group.

+He has been described as an oligarch, although he disputes the label, and has been nicknamed "the Russian James Bond".
+He has also been called the "Moscow Trump".

 Early life and education

 Vladislav Doronin was born on 7 November 1962 in Leningrad, Russian Soviet Federative Socialist Republic (now Saint Petersburg, Russia) in a Russian family of Yuri Grigoryevich Doronin (born 15 September 1937) and Zinaida Mikhailovna Doronina (born 2 October 1935).
 He graduated from the Moscow Lomonosov State University.

 Career

 Marc Rich + Co

 In 1985 he relocated to Geneva and then to Zug, Switzerland, where he worked under Marc Rich.
 In his twenties, Doronin also worked in Hong Kong trading commodities in the late 80s and early 90s.

 Capital Group

 Doronin founded Capital Group in Moscow in 1991.
 Initially the firm was engaged in metals and oil trading with Marc Rich.
 Subsequently the firm which entered the Moscow commercial real estate market with class A offices and retail projects, and later expanded with other premium residential developments.
 Doronin's equal partners in Capital Group from the early 90s were Pavel Tio and Eduard Berman.

 Doronin met his two partners, who at the time lived in the Republic of Uzbekistan, through business when he still worked for Marc Rich and in 1993 they became shareholders in Capital Group.
 From the moment of Capital Group's inception until 2004 Marc Rich was one of the firm's investors and financed the acquisition of new assets and their development.
 Capital Group has built up its portfolio to include 71 high-end residential and commercial projects with a total of 7,000,000 m2 of space.

 In 2009 Doronin's Capital Group built the City of Capitals mixed-use (office and residential) complex in Moscow City, which consisted of two highrise towers and until 2011 was the highest building in Russia.
 The complex was designed by Erick van Egeraat.

 In 2013 Doronin's Capital Group formed a joint venture with Gavriil Yushvaev, a Russian entrepreneur, for the construction of OKO — a mixed-use (commercial and residential) highrise development in the Moscow International Business Center.
 In 2016, 55,000 m2 of office space in the OKO development was sold to the Government of Moscow.